-Best for a luxury, premium feel
+Best for a premium product

 Suitable from: birth | Type: cot bed mattress | Interior: foam, pocket springs, polyester pad, natural rubberised coir pad | Size: 70cm x 140cm

 When you hear the name Silver Cross, it is probably prams and pushchairs which come to mind rather than mattresses.
-However, this superior cot bed mattress matches the brand’s reputation for luxury and quality and it comes with a 3-year warranty.
+However, this superior cot bed mattress matches the brand’s reputation for luxury and quality and it comes with a three-year warranty.
 The product is double-sided, offering different levels of support for your baby, depending on their age.
 There is a firmer side intended for babies up to 18 months and then a softer side for toddlers.

 The pocket spring mattress includes 190 baby springs so it can offer targeted ergonomic support to your child as they grow.
-Another feature which makes this mattress stand out from the crowd is its True Fit borders and square corners, designed to make sure there are no little gaps between the mattress and the cot bed where little limbs could get trapped, posing a safety risk.
+Another feature that makes this mattress stand out from the crowd is its True Fit borders and square corners, designed to make sure there are no little gaps between the mattress and the cot bed where little limbs could get trapped, posing a safety risk.

 The materials used are hypo-allergenic, making it a good choice for babies with allergies.
 There is also a waterproof layer to protect the interior from getting damp.
-The outer cover is made using Tencel, a soft, breathable fabric made from recycled eucalyptus which absorbs moisture and helps regulate temperature, and it can be removed and washed at 60°C.
+The outer cover is made using Tencel, a soft, breathable fabric made from recycled eucalyptus that absorbs moisture and helps regulate temperature, and it can be removed and washed at 60°C.